Jonathan Evison: Controversy

-On September 9, 2021, at a school board meeting in Leander, Texas, a parent protested the inclusion of Evison’s Lawn Boy, along with Maia Kobabe’s Gender Queer in the Leander School District Library System.
+On September 9, 2021, at a school board meeting in Leander, Texas, a parent protested the inclusion of Evison's Lawn Boy, along with Maia Kobabe's Gender Queer in the Leander School District Library System.
 The parent described the books as "depraved" and likened their content to pedophilia.
 Both Lawn Boy and Gender Queer were pulled from shelves in Leander, Texas and a police investigation ensued.
 On September 24, 2021, a similar incident occurred in the Fairfax School District in Fairfax, Virginia, where, again, both books were pulled from the shelves pending an independent review.
 Republican gubernatorial candidate Glenn Youngkin cited Lawn Boy and Gender Queer in a political advertisement claiming that they were "books that included pedophilia."
 Soon after the books were removed from school libraries, over four hundred students in Fairfax protested the removal of the books.

 In a statement in The Washington Post, Evison claimed that he had received numerous death threats, and many instances of harassment as a result of the controversy.
-He said that, "contrary to allegations circulating online, the book does not describe or contain pedophilia.
+He said, "contrary to allegations circulating online, the book does not describe or contain pedophilia.
 The scene people seem to be upset about involves an adult man recalling a sexual encounter he had with another fourth-grader when he was in fourth grade.
 If I had a statement, it would be: 'Read the book or sit down.'"